mjkahlke/gtab/README.md

 ## Overview

-**gtab** is a command line utility that takes a chord name and generates tablature notation (tab) for playing it on a six-string guitar in standard tuning.
+**gtab** is a utility that takes a chord name and generates tablature notation (tab) for playing it on a six-string guitar in standard tuning.
+It can be invoked either as a command line application or with REST API calls.

 ## How it works